MODFLOW-USGS/executables/README.md

 # MODFLOW EXECUTABLES

-The purpose of this repository is to distribute binary executable programs for MODFLOW and related programs that will run on Windows, Mac, and Linux operating systems.
-These programs are compiled using [pymake](https://github.com/modflowpy/pymake) and the Intel OneAPI compilers.
-The release also includes a json file ([code.json](https://github.com/MODFLOW-USGS/executables/releases/latest/download/code.json)) that includes the current version number and the url address that can be used to download the source files used to build these programs.
+The purpose of this repository is to distribute binaries for MODFLOW and related programs.
+Distributions are provided for Windows, Mac, and Linux operating systems.
+Programs are compiled using [pymake](https://github.com/modflowpy/pymake) and Intel OneAPI compilers.
+The release also includes a json file [`code.json`](https://github.com/MODFLOW-USGS/executables/releases/latest/download/code.json) that includes, for each program, the current version number, the URL that can be used to download the source files, and the date sources were last updated.
+A markdown version of this file, `code.md` is also included in the distribution.

 Executables for these different operating systems can be found under the [release](https://github.com/MODFLOW-USGS/executables/releases) tab above and are named: